ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/inventory-cd.md

 ### Configure the GitOps repo for Inventory Management service

-- Copy the `app-artifactory` folder and give it a name that matches the Inventory Management service component (e.g. `inventory-management-svc-{initials}`)
+- Clone the GitOps repository you created earlier, copy the folder `templates/app-helm` to the root of the repository and give it a name that matches the Inventory Management service component
+(e.g. `inventory-management-svc-{initials}`)

 - Update `inventory-management-svc-{initials}/Chart.yaml` and update the name to match the directory name